bhavykhatri/bhavykhatri.github.io/_tabs/about.md

 toc: true
 ---

-> Have "solve it" attitude not "code it".
+> Have "solve it" not "code it" attitude.

 Hi 👋,
 # Who am I?